New Stories

 ReplyForward Add reaction |

-I am a woman who has been passionately attached to her cars.
-My first car was a 1971 red Chevy Vega.
+I am a woman who gets passionately attached to her cars.
+My first was a 1971 red Chevy Vega.
 Dad got it off the lot for only $400, since the Vega, right from the get go, was not a very popular model.
-Here’s a description from Hagerty Media: “the Vega was not really a bad car, it was a breakthrough domestic small car that was sadly cost-cut, poorly executed, under-developed and hurriedly launched to a sorry result, well beyond Chevrolet’s and GM’s ability to save it”.
+Here’s a description from Hagerty Media: ‘the Vega was not really a bad car, it was a breakthrough domestic small car that was sadly cost-cut, poorly executed, under-developed and hurriedly launched to a sorry result, well beyond Chevrolet’s and GM’s ability to save it’.
 It had as bad a reputation as the Edsel for unreliability.
 But still, I loved that car.
-I would come out from my first job in TV, to the parking lot, and there would often be a red rose thrown across the hood, from my very romantic boyfriend Ted.
+I would come out from my first job in TV, to the parking lot, and there would often be a red rose thrown across the hood, from my very romantic boyfriend, Ted.
 The rose looked so good on that little red sports car.
 If the rose wasn’t on the hood, it would be splayed across the windshield or inside on the dash.
-Vega lasted for several years, a lot longer than Ted actually.
-Our last trip (me and Vega’s, that is) was a four and a half hour drive home to see my parents, which I often did, but this night the car conked out as we were coming down Oxford St. in Sydney.
-We coasted to Cottage Rd, I turned right and then left into our driveway.
+Vega lasted for several years, a lot longer than Ted, actually.
+Our last trip (me and Vega’s, that is) was a four and a half hour drive home from Halifax to see my parents, which I often did.
+But this night, the car conked out as we were coming down Oxford St. in Sydney.
+We coasted to Cottage Rd.
+I turned right, then left into our driveway.
 The Vega never started again, but it got me home safely.
 Even in its final moments, it had taken care of me.
 The Vega was my first… we learned together, so I’ll always have a soft spot in my heart for it.
 It had an undeserved bad reputation, just like the wild looking boyfriend who you’re not allowed to date when you’re a teenager, even though he’s so good to you….if the Vega ever comes back, I will be the first, and probably the only one, in line to buy it…

 Things changed after I got married and my husband John brought me home a gift.
 It was a brown car.
 With our relationship as passionate as it was, I asked, “Why would you get me a brown car?”